notesofcliff/delve/README.md

-# Flashlight - Enterprise Data Analytics Platform
+# Delve - Enterprise Data Analytics Platform

-**IMPORTANT**: Flashlight is currently in Public Alpha to gather user feedback and validate enterprise use cases.
+**IMPORTANT**: Delve is currently in Public Alpha to gather user feedback and validate enterprise use cases.

 ## Licensing
-During the Alpha and Beta phases, Flashlight is free to use for evaluation, development, and production workloads.
+During the Alpha and Beta phases, Delve is free to use for evaluation, development, and production workloads.
 Upon General Availability, the following licensing tiers will be available:

 - **Individual**: Starting at $20/month
   - Ideal for consultants and independent analysts